Yamimellow/AdvancedProgramming/week2/Assignments_Report.md

 ##Crossfire
 ###+ve points :
-- Resturant Cal:
+- Restaurant Cal:
 	- the use of for loop.

 ###-ve Points:
-- Resturant Cal:
+- Restaurant Cal:
 	- the tax is a % of the meal not a constant .
 	- the service and tips are the ones to be divided by 4